arcus/education_r_intensive/README.md

 * Scripted languages can do multiple stages of data analysis, such as downloading data, cleaning and reshaping data, performing statistical tests, displaying data visualizations, and more.

 There are many reasons why the research community is pivoting to languages like R.  While learning a new technical skill can be time consuming, working with R will pay off in the long run, because it makes it easier for you to re-run your analyses, describe your methods precisely, share your work with colleagues, and meet the requirements of funders and publications when it comes to reproducible research.

+Want to hear more?
+Watch around 4 minutes of one of our optional additionl resources:

+- <input type="checkbox"> *Optional* :movie_camera: 5 minute watch/listen: [Researchers: Why R?](https://www.youtube.com/watch?v=Ids4FO5nTBE&t=07m19s) (section of interest is around 4 minutes).
+This is a clip from a longer presentation given to learners at the Children's Hospital of Philadelphia.

 ## RStudio Features